| |

 the Ferraris.
 Our tandem recumbent is most

-definitely the Towncar!
+definitely a Towncar!
 When we ride, we

 aren't interested in racing.
 Our bicycling goals